Chalk paint has a distressed finish and dries fast. So, how long does chalk paint take to dry?

 Related Read: How To Sand Chalk Paint?

-You should let chalk paint dry for at least 30 minutes before re-coating and 4 hours before sealing.
-You should also wait at least 24 hours before using the chalk and 3 days before washing or cleaning the finish.
+Remember, chalk paint takes 30 minutes to dry enough for a re-coat and 24 hours to dry enough to seal it.
+You must wait 24 hours before using a chalk-painted item and 3 days before you wash or clean the surface.
 Sealed chalk will take longer to dry, cure, and be used.